Lazr1026/regionchange/docs/home.md

 - A text editor.
 Notepad will be fine
 - If you need help, join [my server](https://discord.gg/HNDcTEkcR3) and ask in `#help`.

-You may notice I didn't mention Tiramisu or Aroma.
-That is because it will interfere with this.
-You can still have it installed and follow this but it doesnt matter at the end of the day.

 ## Region Changing
 1. Create a file on the root of your sd named `network.cfg` and insert the following into it:
 	- If using a wifi connection (obviously replace `ssid` and `key` with what they should be):